Contents of Article

 Eccentric-Concentric Transition (SSC)

 Many strength and conditioning coaches often use ERT to overcome the weakest part of the exercise, otherwise known as the “sticking point”.
-It is this segment of any exercise that the joint levers are at their weakest position, this in turn determines the maximal weight an athlete can lift (3).
+It is in this segment of any exercise that the joint levers are at their weakest position, this, in turn, determines the maximal weight an athlete can lift (3).

-To further support this, as long-term ERT has been shown to improve maximal strength, then it may be suggested that they facilitate maximal strengths gains, and resultantly help overcome the sticking point (1).
+To further support this, as long-term ERT has been shown to improve maximal strength, then it may be suggested that they facilitate maximal strength gains, and resultantly help overcome the sticking point (1).

 End Range of Movement

 It is often argued that the increase in resistance towards the end range of movement (ROM) will increase the neuromuscular demand, and thus elicit a higher force production (1).
 Theoretically, a higher force production equals an increased likelihood of strength gains.
-In fact, Wallace at al., (4) found that trained athletes produced both higher peak force, and higher peak power when using bands rather than free-weights alone.
+In fact, Wallace et al., (2006) (4) found trained athletes produced both higher peak force, and higher peak power when using bands rather than free weights alone.
 However, this is not always the case as the actuality behind it is far more complex (9, 1).